TejaswiBishnoi/Diagnostic-Analysis/README.md

     <h3>React based frontend:</h3>
     React provides <b>faster rendering</b> by the use of virtual DOM and has a wide variety of developer tools. <b>Bootstrap</b> provides high end designs and thus makes the web application more interactive and appealing to the user.
   </li>
-  <li><h3>ReGraph: </h3>
+  <li><h3>ReChart: </h3>
     ReGraph is a react toolkit for graph visualisation.
-The service allows for Automatic Data, Network Filtering, Custom Styling and Time Based analysis etc. Thus was fit for developing interactive graphs.
+It allows to display the charts in react component.
   <li><h3>RAM based storing</h3>
     Multer provides the option for the file to be stored on RAM or on the local disk, thus creating a double copy.
 We have thus opted for the RAM based temporary storage hence creating a use-and-throw based service system thus allowing space optimisation and faster read write.
     </li>